-You can use either yr_compiler_add_file() or yr_compiler_add_string() to add one or more input sources to be compiled.
+You can use yr_compiler_add_file(), yr_compiler_add_fd(), or yr_compiler_add_string() to add one or more input sources to be compiled.
 Both of these functions receive an optional namespace.
-Rules added under the same namespace behaves as if they were contained within the same source file or string, so, rule identifiers must be unique among all the sources sharing a namespace.
+Rules added under the same namespace behave as if they were contained within the same source file or string, so, rule identifiers must be unique among all the sources sharing a namespace.
 If the namespace argument is NULL the rules are put in the default namespace.

-Both yr_compiler_add_file() and yr_compiler_add_string() return the number of errors found in the source code.
+The yr_compiler_add_file(), yr_compiler_add_fd(), and yr_compiler_add_string() functions return the number of errors found in the source code.
 If the rules are correct they will return 0.
-For more detailed error information you must set a callback function by using yr_compiler_set_callback() before calling yr_compiler_add_file() or yr_compiler_add_string().
+If any of these functions return an error the compiler can't used anymore, neither for adding more rules nor getting the compiled rules.
+For obtaining detailed error information you must set a callback function by using $yr_compiler_set_callback()$ before calling any of the compiling functions.
 The callback function has the following prototype: